Brown Man of the Muirs

 In the folklore on the Anglo-Scottish border, the Brown Man of the Muirs is a dwarf who serves as a guardian spirit of wild animals.

-Also is a Folklore story, called "Brown Man of the Moor" in the Richardson's Table Book in the 19 century according to Publications of the Folklore Society of North England, where appear the creatures: boggleboes, bogies, redmen, portunes, grants, hobbits, hobgoblins and brown men.
+There is also a folklore story, called "Brown Man of the Moor" in the Richardson's table book from the 19th century according to Publications of the Folklore Society of North England, which features the creatures such as boggleboes, bogies, redmen, portunes, grants, hobbits, hobgoblins and brown men.

 Folklore

 William Henderson provides an account of the Brown Man and a pair of hunters in Folklore of the Northern Counties (1879), taken from a letter sent by the historian Robert Surtees to Sir Walter Scott: